Permanent bracelets have taken off! Easily add this fun experience to your jewelry business offerings with these tips.

 What Do You Need?

 To offer this experience, you'll need to invest in a pulse arc welder.
-These are available from a variety of jewelry tool suppliers, including Pepe Tools.
 This welder releases a concentrated pulse of energy to heat up the metal on the chain.
 It's important to note that this tool requires the use of argon gas.
 Argon gas is safe and non-flammable, but very important to the strength of your weld.
 Welding without the gas creates a brittle weld that doesn't bond properly.
 You can get argon gas from your local welding supply store.

-Since these bracelets are meant to be permanent, you want to make sure you have high quality chain that can stand up to everyday wear without worrying about breakage or reactions on your customer's skin.
+Since these bracelets are meant to be long lasting, you want to make sure you have high quality jewelry chain that can stand up to everyday wear without worrying about breakage or reactions on your customer's skin.
 However, you also want to stick with a thinner chain to avoid overheating the metal and burning the wrist.
 We put together a sterling silver and 14k gold permanent jewelry starter kits to set you up with the right sized materials perfect for permanent jewelry.
+Wondering why we don't have a gold-filled starter kit?
+That's because we don't recommend gold-filled for 'permanent' jewelry.
+Gold-filled is a layered product, meaning there's a layer of gold bonded to jewelers brass, and it was designed for traditional jewelry wear.
+'Permanent' jewelry exposes metal to more extreme conditions; including repeated contact with lotions, soaps, and chemicals that can induce tarnishing.
+Gold-filled chains will have a solder joint on every link from the production process.
+This spot is more susceptible to tarnish than the rest of the chain.
+If you get dark spots on your gold-filled chains it's likely tarnish at the solder joint, not a defective or low-quality product.
+It's because of reasons like these that we only recommend sterling silver and 14k gold.
+Your client will have a longer lasting bracelet with these materials.

 Setting Expectations